williamhCode/neogurt/README.md

 - Blazingly fast and energy efficient
 - Smooth scrolling and cursor out of the box
 - Session support, similar to tmux (not detachable yet, wip)
+- Supported on macOS, Windows and Linux WIP

 ## Build Instructions
 ```